Help & Support

 Support for...

-Eczema affects around 20% of children in the UK and usually starts during the first six months.
-Get the latest information and advice on how to manage eczema for your baby.
+Eczema usually starts during the first six months of a life.
+Visit this page for information and advice on how to manage your babies' eczema.

-The teen years can be challenging for young people and alongside hormonal changes, eczema can effect their sleep, relationships and mood.
+The teen years can be challenging for young people.
+Alongside hormonal changes, eczema can effect their sleep, relationships and mood.
+Visit this page to find out how to best manage your eczema or support your teenager.

 Explore Eczema

-Information about the various types of eczema by their medically accurate terms.
+Learn about the various different types of eczema.

 Explore what can trigger your eczema so you’re aware of what to expect next time.